browningjp/browningjp.github.io/index.md

 <img class="headshot" alt="headshot" src="{{ "/assets/headshot.JPG" | absolute_url }}">

+CTO at [SchemeFlow (YC S24)](https://www.schemeflow.com).
+We are building the next-generation platform for civil engineers to write reports for construction projects - think Cursor for Transport Planners, Flood Risk Engineers, and Environmental Consultants (and more!)

-Consultant DevOps Engineer at [Datatonic](https://www.datatonic.com), a leading Data & AI consultancy and Google's Global AI + ML Partner of the Year (2019).
-My focus is on the rapidly evolving area of MLOps (Machine Learning Ops), combining Data Science & ML Engineering with modern DevOps approaches to help our customers move from just experimenting and prototyping with AI, to working with end-to-end production-ready systems, addressing many of the challenges that companies face in getting business value from AI.
+Previously a Principal ML Engineer at [Datatonic](www.datatonic.com), a leading Data & AI consultancy and 9x Google  Partner of the Year.
+My focus was on Production ML systems (MLOps), combining Data Science & ML Engineering with modern DevOps approaches to help our customers move from just experimenting and prototyping with AI, to working with end-to-end production-ready systems, addressing many of the challenges that companies face in getting business value from AI.

-The main technologies I work with day-to-day are Google Cloud Platform (GCP), Kubernetes, Terraform, Python and GitLab/GitHub Actions for CI/CD.

-Outside of IT, I have developed a passion for technical theatre and live events.
-Please take a look at some of my past [projects](/projects).

 <a href="https://www.linkedin.com/in/jonnybrowning"><svg class="svg-icon"><use xlink:href="/assets/minima-social-icons.svg#linkedin"></use></svg>LinkedIn</a>
 <a href="https://github.com/browningjp"><svg class="svg-icon"><use xlink:href="/assets/minima-social-icons.svg#github"></use></svg>GitHub</a>